18 BEST Books About Birds (That Are Actually FUN To Read)

 He started his “Big Year” in 2013 mostly as a distraction, but ended up breaking the longstanding ABA Big Year record…. sort of accidentally 🙂 This book is very entertaining with lots of great stories and explores the human element of birding.

-If you loved the movie “Marley and Me” then check out these bird books.
-They all show what a profound effect birds can have on us humans.
+If you loved the movie “Marley and Me,” then check out these bird books.
+They all show what a profound effect birds can have on humans.

-This book details the charming story of Wesley, the Barn Owl that was adopted by the author and biologist, Stacey O’Brien, because of a badly injured wing.
+This book details the charming story of Wesley, the Barn Owl, that the author and biologist Stacey O’Brien adopted because of a severely injured wing.

-As the author raises Wesley, she develops her own language of communication with him and continues to discover all sorts of things about owl behavior and intelligence.
+As the author raises Wesley, she develops a language of communication with him and continues to discover all sorts of things about owl behavior and intelligence.

-The book has a lot of interesting facts about owls, but more than anything it reads like an entertaining novel with great stories of their relationship.
-From learning how to feed Wesley thousands of mice to him helping O’Brien through her illness, this book is highly recommended for a fun read.
+The book has a lot of interesting facts about owls, but more than anything, it reads like an entertaining novel with great stories of their relationship.
+From learning how to feed Wesley thousands of mice to Wesley helping O’Brien through her illness, this book is highly recommended for a fun read.

-The rest of the book is the charming and funny stories of raising the penguin, named Juan Salvador, in an apartment as the assistant master of a boarding school.
+The rest of the book is the charming and funny story of raising the penguin named Juan Salvador in an apartment as the assistant master of a boarding school.
 Great book for all ages!

-This bird book chronicles the 30-year relationship between Alex, an African Grey Parrot, and the author.
-Pepperberg was able to teach him over 100 words and answer questions about colors, shapes and the number of objects.
-Alex changed the way that scientists and people have viewed the cognitive abilities of birds.
+This bird book chronicles the 30-year relationship between Alex, an African Grey Parrot, and the author Irene Pepperberg.
+She was able to teach Alex over 100 words and answer questions about colors, shapes, and the number of objects.
+As a result, Alex changed how scientists and people have viewed the cognitive abilities of birds.

-Pepperberg wrote this book after Alex died in 2007 and is a wonderful tribute to a bird she spent so much time with.
+Pepperberg wrote this book after Alex died in 2007.
+I think it’s a wonderful tribute to a bird that was so special to her.
 She does a great job of telling many great stories about Alex but interweaving all of the ground-breaking work they accomplished together.